 Goals and objectives

-The ISU Didactic Program in Dietetics will provide the foundation knowledge and skills for the didactic component of the entry level dietetic education for successful participation in supervised dietetics practice programs, employment related to foods and nutrition, and graduate study.
+The program will provide the foundation knowledge and skills for the didactic component of the entry level dietetic education for successful participation in supervised dietetics practice programs, employment related to foods and nutrition, and graduate study.

-- Over a five-year period, 85% of students accepted into the BS/MS diet and exercise program will complete requirements to receive verification statements within four years.
+- At least 80 percent of students accepted into the BS/MS diet and exercise program complete degree requirements within four years (150% of program length).

-The ISU Didactic Program in Dietetics will provide academic- and career-related advisement for application to internships, graduate programs, or employment.
+The program will provide academic and career related advisement for application to internships, graduate programs, or employment.

-The ISU Didactic Program in Dietetics will contribute to the pool of allied health and professionals to provide health care in Iowa and beyond its borders.
+The program will contribute to the pool of allied health and professionals to provide health care in Iowa and beyond its borders.

-- Over a five-year period, 85% of surveyed dietetic internship directors will rate ISU DPD graduates as average or above average in comparison to other interns in their program.
+- At least 80 percent of surveyed dietetic internship directors rate ISU DPD graduates as average or above average in comparison to other interns in their program.

-- Over a five-year period, 60% of alumni survey respondents will indicate employment in a dietetics-related position.
+- 60 percent of one-year alumni survey respondents will indicate employment in a dietetics-related position.

 The program outcomes data are available upon request.